Onyeka Okongwu NBA Playoffs Player Props: Hawks vs. Celtics

-Onyeka Okongwu and the rest of the Atlanta Hawks take on the Boston Celtics in the NBA Playoffs on Tuesday, at 7:30 PM ET.
+Onyeka Okongwu and the rest of the Atlanta Hawks face the Boston Celtics in the NBA Playoffs on Thursday, at 8:30 PM ET.

-In this piece we'll examine Okongwu's stats and trends, helping you with your prop bets.
+With prop bets available for Okongwu, let's look at some stats and trends to assist you in making good selections.

 Onyeka Okongwu Prop Bets vs. the Celtics